 The roller coaster itself is thrilling and offers great views of Walt Disney World.
 The ride does not go upside down, but it does go backwards.
 You can view a video of the ride here.

-It isn’t too debatable—in our minds, as of early 2022 (pre-TRON and pre-Guardians)—that Everest is the best roller coaster in Disney World.
+Everest is one of the best roller coasters in Disney World, and I definitely wouldn’t argue with someone who put it in the top spot.
 It’s fun with great story and a good Yeti animatronic.

 Okay…the Yeti.
 This isn’t necessary information.
 In fact, it might even be detrimental to your ride experience, so maybe stop reading now if you don’t know where I’m going with this.